 The Biological Science Mentor Program was established in spring 2001 by a group of concerned biological science majors and the department's undergraduate advising center.
 Biology mentors are usually junior- and senior-level students who volunteer their time to encourage and guide their peers.
-In addition to assisting the Undergraduate Advising Center with Preview and Orientation sessions, the mentors maintain an office in 206 Conradi, where students may receive individual attention and peer counseling.
+In addition to assisting the Undergraduate Advising Center with Preview and Orientation sessions, the mentors maintain an office in 1067B Life Sciences, where students may receive individual attention and peer counseling.
 The mentors also serve, as needed, on student and joint student/faculty committees for grade appeals.
-Students wishing to participate in this program should contact the advisor.
+Students wishing to participate in this program should contact the Undergraduate Advising Office.